bomquote/transistor/README.rst

             return self.items

 Finally, to run the scrape, we will need to create a main.py file.
-This is all we need for the minimal example to scrape and export targeted data to cvs.
+This is all we need for the minimal example to scrape and export targeted data to csv.

 So, at this point, we've: